| |

 The Westin St. Francis San Francisco on Union Square is in a prime downtown location.
 The hotel has luxurious accommodations and easy access to iconic attractions.

-It’s also part of Marriott Bonvoy’s loyalty program, so you can earn points.
+It’s also part of Marriott Bonvoy’s loyalty program, so that you can earn points.

 You can enjoy elegant rooms, an array of dining options, and modern amenities, making it an ideal choice for a memorable stay.